bdheard/PythonEssentials/Slides/Module09.md

 ```

 :::notes
+Notes:
-with statement in Python is used in exception handling to make the code cleaner and much more readable.
-It simplifies the management of common resources like file streams.
-Observe the following code example on how the use of with statement makes code cleaner.
+with statement makes the code cleaner and more readable.
 :::